 Much of basic SEO transfers over to SEO for YouTube.
 Build a foundation with solid keyword research.
 Find out what terms are being searched for in your niche and target them.
 While you’re getting your bearings, shoot for keywords with less competition but substantial search volume.

 Don’t forget competitor research.
 See who is ranking for your target keywords and terms and try to pinpoint the things they are doing well.
 This will give you inspiration for what you should be doing and, most importantly, seed ideas for how to do it better.

-Data is the key to understanding if your videos are performing and if your SEO efforts are working.
+8. Get to know YouTube analytics Data is the key to understanding if your videos are performing and if your SEO efforts are working.
 YouTube analytics will provide several key points of data, including how many views your videos get, where those viewers are coming from, and how many subscribers you have.
 Views and subscribers can serve as a good pulse point for initial audience engagement.
+VIDEO

 As you continue to grow your YouTube channel, one of the most important data points you’ll find is Watch Time.
 This is the amount of time people have spent watching your videos.

 This is important because YouTube tends to rank videos with longer watch times higher.
 YouTube is also more likely to feature videos with high watch times.
 But this doesn’t necessarily mean you should create super long videos.